Give a 15-Year-Old 8,400 Pounds of Soap and He’ll Carve You a Radio Transmitter — 1930

 Other Flashback Dallas posts on artist and sculptor Michael G. Owen, Jr.:

 - For a look at Owen’s professional career as a sculptor, see my post “Michael G. Owen, Jr., Dallas Sculptor of Lead Belly” here.

-- To read about the Peruna monument SMU commissioned him to produce in 1937 (when he was only 21), see my post here.
+- To read about the Peruna monument SMU commissioned him to produce in 1937 (when he had just turned 22), see my post here.